-SCHEDULE 14A INFORMATION Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.)
+SCHEDULE 14A INFORMATION

+Proxy Statement Pursuant to Section 14(a) of
-Filed by the Registrant [X]

-Filed by a party other than the Registrant []

-'''

-Check the appropriate box:

-'''

-[X] Preliminary Proxy Statement

-- Confidential, for Use of the Commission Only (as permitted by Rule [] 14a-6(e)(2)) - Definitive Proxy Statement [] - Definitive Additional Materials [] - Soliciting Material Pursuant to 240.14a-11(c) or 240.14a-12 []

-IMPAC MORTGAGE HOLDINGS, INC. (Name of Registrant as Specified In Its Charter)

-. . . .
-(Name of Person(s) Filing Proxy Statement, if other than the registrant)

-Payment of Filing Fee (Check the appropriate box): [X] No fee required

-- [] Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-(1) Title of each class of securities to which transaction applies:

-(2) Aggregate number of securities to which transaction applies:

-.
-(3) Per unit price or other underlying value of transaction computed for the first process of the underlying value of the mount on which the filing fee is calculated and state how it was determined):

-(4) Proposed maximum aggregate value of transaction:
+the Securities Exchange Act of 1934

+(Amendment No.)

+Filed by the Registrant [X] Filed by a party other than the Registrant [] Check the e appropriate box: [] Preliminary Proxy Statement [] Confidential, for Use of the Commission Only (as permitted by Rule $14a-6(e)(2)$) [X] Definitive Proxy Statement [] Definitive Additional Materials [] Soliciting Material Pursuant to 240.14a-11(c) or 240.14a-12 IMPAC MORTGAGE HOLDINGS, INC. (Name of Registrant as Specified In Its Charter) (Name e of Person(s) Filing Proxy Statement, if other than the registrant) Payment o of Filing Fee (Check the appropriate box): No fee required [] Fee computed on table below per Exchange Act Rules $14a-6(i)(1)$ and $0-11$.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the mount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: